TheineAddict/Null-Expected/src/data/posts/author1/2025/12/quality-resolutions-better-tester-2026.md

 This is not you saying _“I refuse to sign off”_.
 It is you saying:

-> “Given our time, information, and constraints, this is what I’m most worried about.”
+> Given our time, information, and constraints, this is what I’m most worried about.

 Benefits: